 This document is the Letter of Intent, which is a personal letter required for most visa applications.
 There's not a lot of information about what the letter of intent should look like, so I thought I would write about our experience with this letter for our own non lucrative Spanish visa application.
 (Note: In recent years this has also been called a Non Working visa, but the process and requirements seem to be the same as when we applied.)

-If you're also going through this process (and probably you are, since you're here), you've probably already googled a few things like:
+If you're also going through the visa application (or even the non lucrative visa Spain) process, you've probably already googled a few things like:

-What is the letter of intent for a visa application?
+What IS the letter of intent for a non lucrative visa application?

 Never fear, this post is here to help!

 The Letter of Intent is an important part of your visa application process, which I think sometimes gets overlooked.

 The purpose of this letter is to explain why you want to move to the country you have chosen, and briefly outline your ability to do so.